Skip to main content

 Can Mac Hardware Run Local LLMs?

 Apple Silicon (M-series) runs local LLMs efficiently using unified memory shared between CPU and GPU.
-M5 introduced since October 2025 offers a significant upgrade for local inference.
-Apple claims 4Γ— faster LLM prompt processing vs M4.
+The base M5 launched October 2025; the M5 Pro and M5 Max followed in March 2026.
+Apple measures up to 4× faster LLM prompt processing (time-to-first-token) on M5 Pro/Max vs the M4 generation, though token-generation gains are more modest.

-The M5 Max with 128 GB unified memory is the first Apple Silicon chip that comfortably runs 70B models at Q4_K_M -- comparable to dual RTX 4090 desktops but in a laptop or Mac Studio form factor.
-The M5 Pro with 64 GB unified memory handles 32B models with generous headroom for KV cache and multitasking.
+The M5 Max with 128 GB unified memory (up to 614 GB/s) runs 70B models at Q4_K_M comfortably — roughly 12-15 tok/sec — in a laptop or Mac Studio form factor.
+The M5 Pro (up to 64 GB unified, 307 GB/s) handles 32B models with generous headroom for KV cache and multitasking.
+As of June 2026 the M5 Max is the top shipping Apple Silicon; an M5 Ultra Mac Studio is rumoured but not yet released.

 MacGPU MemoryBest ForLimitation

-M5 Pro (MacBook Pro)64 GB unified, 307 GB/s30B models comfortablyLlama 4 Scout runs well
+M5 Pro (MacBook Pro)64 GB unified, 307 GB/s32B models comfortablyLlama 4 Scout runs well

 When Should You Use Server vs Consumer Hardware?